 Recent reports state that of the developed nations around the globe, poverty in Israel is a serious problem and has been steadily increasing for some time.
-Roughly one in five individuals living within the country currently suffers from lack of fiscal resources.
+Roughly one in five individuals living within the country currently suffers from a lack of fiscal resources.

-Many organizations view poverty in Israel as an even greater problem for the future, and are seeking solutions that would possibly alter the current trends.
+Many organizations view poverty in Israel as an even greater problem for the future and are seeking solutions that would possibly alter the current trends.

 The most prevalent issue surrounding this problem is the plight of children.
 Almost 33 percent of Israeli children are affected by this deficit of monetary possessions within their own families.
 In addition, budgeting issues may result in the government closing schools.

 These statistics are especially worrisome, as they denote a significant loss in future human capital.

 The Arab population suffers the most from these issues.
 However, the proportion of newborns among Arabs is increasing.
 Meanwhile, the proportion of births within the statistically more monetarily stable Jewish community are decreasing.